Magyar57/mugOS/Docs/Building.md

 and can be used to build the image without downloading the dependencies on your system.
 To do so, run the following commands:

 - Change current directory to mugOS folder `cd path/to/mugOS`
-- Build the compiler-hosting image: `ln -sf Environment/Dockerfile && docker build -t mug-os:2.0 . ; rm Dockerfile`
+- Build the compiler-hosting image: `docker build -t mug-os:2.0 .`
 - Compile the OS: `docker run --rm -v .:/srv/mugOS mug-os:2.0 make && sudo chown -R $(whoami):$(whoami) build`